 Summary: This week, CargoNet assisted in a criminal investigation by identifying the exact time of the theft of a tractor and trailer stolen over the weekend.
 The theft was thought to occur either on Saturday or Sunday.
 CargoNet asked the victim if the tractor had a SunPass device and helped the victim call SunPass and obtain logs of the device being used by the thieves.
 SunPass showed the transponder was used twice during the middle of the night on Sunday and helped law enforcement determine where the stolen equipment went to.

-Summary: On August 13, 2013, CargoNet broadcasted an alert for a stolen tractor out of Dallas, TX.
+Summary: CargoNet broadcasted an alert for a stolen tractor out of Dallas, TX.
 After the broadcast, A detective with the Dallas County Sheriff’s Department called to inform CargoNet that he had seen the alert and he had recovered the tractor the day before.
 CargoNet informed the Private Investigator of the recovery who in turn informed the victim.

-Summary: On 11/21/14 a truck, trailer, and cargo of tires were stolen from a parking lot in New Albany, IN.
-The theft went unreported to the broker and insurance company until 12/1/14.
+Summary: A truck, trailer, and cargo of tires were stolen from a parking lot in New Albany, IN.
+The theft went unreported to the broker and insurance company for 10 days.
 Both parties were able to quickly provide a great level of detail regarding the theft – including pictures of the actual stolen truck and trailer – to CargoNet that day.
 CargoNet’s Command Center quickly released a BOLO on the equipment and several hours later, Louisville Metro PD called CargoNet to inform them the equipment and nearly all of the cargo was recovered with the help of FBI – New Albany, Kentucky State Police, and NICB.
 This textbook recovery speaks to CargoNet’s philosophy – actionable intelligence in the hands of the right people will prevent and help recover stolen cargo.

 Summary: CargoNet broadcasted an intelligence alert regarding a suspicious phone number and email address: Following the broadcast multiple CargoNet members called the command center and let us know that they had just booked a load with the scammer detailed in the alert.
 Subsequently,following the alert the CargoNet member was able to cancel the load and kept their money.